PawFinder paw image

 Implementation note

 The PawFinder Service API is a project for shared documentation practice and educational purposes only.
 PawFinder uses json-server and an intentionally minimal authentication system.
-In a production system, consider the following:
+For a production system, consider the following: